lextm/blog/_posts/2013/2013-1-31-tritonmate-words-important-change-on-snmp-library-license.md

 ---
+description: 'This post talks about the license change of #SNMP Library.'
+excerpt_separator: <!--more-->
 layout: post
-title: "TritonMate Words: Important Change on #SNMP Library License"
-description: "This post talks about the license change of #SNMP Library."
-tags: SNMP
 permalink: /tritonmate-words-important-change-on-snmp-library-license-724c3c25e237
-excerpt_separator: <!--more-->
+tags: .net snmp
+title: 'TritonMate Words: Important Change on #SNMP Library License'
 ---
 For years, #SNMP Library has been covered by Lesser GPL.
 This was the license that I were most comfortable with in 2008.
 However, things have changed so rapidly that makes this license less useful, or even troublesome.
 <!--more-->